Spectral Properties of Transverse Laguerre-Gauss Modes in Parametric Down-Conversion: Spectral dependency of the OAM states

 The following calculations were done considering a continuous-wave pump laser at $\lambda_\mathrm{p}=405$\,nm and a PPKTP crystal of length $L=10$\,mm.
-First, we select the focus waist to be used in the experiment; in this case, we set $w_\mathrm{p}=142$\,µm.
-We now calculate $P_{\ell}$ for each OAM mode as a function of the collection waist $w_\mathrm{s}$, which is plotted in Fig.~\ref{fig:OAM_flatt}.a for $|\ell|=1, 2, 3$.
-We then calculate the complex spectra of the different modes by selecting $w_\mathrm{s}$ that maximizes the mode $|\ell|=4$, $w_4=42$\,µm (orange dot in Fig.~\ref{fig:OAM_flatt}.a).
+First, we select the focus waist to be used in the experiment; in this case, we set $w_\mathrm{p}=141$\,$\upmu$m.
+We now calculate $P_{\ell}$ for each OAM mode as a function of the collection waist $w_\mathrm{s}$, which is plotted in Fig.~\ref{fig:OAM_flatt}.a for $|\ell|=1, 2, 3$ and $4$.
+We then calculate the spectral amplitude of the different modes by selecting $w_\mathrm{s}$ that maximizes the mode $|\ell|=4$, $w_4=41$\,$\upmu$m (orange dot in Fig.~\ref{fig:OAM_flatt}.a).
 As mentioned above, if we choose the same $w_\mathrm{s}$ for all $|\ell|'s$ (green dots on the vertical dashed line in Fig.~\ref{fig:OAM_flatt}.a, the spectra are slightly shifted from each other and the amplitude also decreases for higher $\ell$, as can be seen in Fig.~\ref{fig:OAM_flatt}.b.
-Following the approach mentioned above, we define different collection waist parameters $w_s$ for each OAM mode, as shown in the red and blue dots on the horizontal dashed line in Fig.~\ref{fig:OAM_flatt}.a.
-The waist parameters used in experiment are $w_{1}=25$\,µm, $w_{2}=29$\,µm, $w_{3}=35$\,µm (blue dots in Fig.~\ref{fig:OAM_flatt}.a for $|\ell|=1, 2, 3, 4$, respectively.
-For comparison, we also choose a different waist for $|\ell|=1'$ (we add the apostrophe for differentiation) to be $w_{1'}=85$\,µm (red dot in Fig.~\ref{fig:OAM_flatt}.a), which gives the same probability.
-Note that this waist choice can also be interpreted as projecting into a differently weighted distribution of $p$ states, thereby demonstrating the importance of considering (the often forgotten) radial mode number, when engineering spatially entangled states.
+Following the approach mentioned above, we define different collection waist parameters $w_\ell$ for each OAM mode, as shown in the red and blue dots on the horizontal dashed line in Fig.~\ref{fig:OAM_flatt}.a.
+The waist parameters used in the experiment are $w_{1}=25$\,$\upmu$m, $w_{2}=29$\,$\upmu$m, $w_{3}=35$\,$\upmu$m (blue dots in Fig.~\ref{fig:OAM_flatt}.a) for $|\ell|=1, 2, 3, 4$, respectively.
+To illustrate the consequence of spatial-spectral coupling, we also choose an erroneous waist parameter for $\ell=1$ to be $w'_{1}=85$\,$\upmu$m (we add the apostrophe to differentiate from the $w_{1}$ configuration), which has the same generation probability (red dot in Fig.~\ref{fig:OAM_flatt}.a).
+On a more technical note, this again shows the versatility of the MPLC scheme which allows us to efficiently vary the beam waist parameter of the collection modes.